dCache/dcache/docs/UserGuide/src/main/markdown/frontend.md

 }
 ```

-This event indicates that a new file within the watched directory has
+The following event indicates that a new directory within the watched
-been created.
-This new file has the name `my-new-file.dat`.
+directory has been created.
+This new directory has the name
+`my-new-dir`.

 ```json
 {